aadabi/AI_IQ/README.md

-### Article: A Scientific Inquiry into AI and Human Intelligence Comparison
+### A Scientific Inquiry into AI and Human Intelligence Comparison

 #### Author: Ali Adabi PhD